Why Secure Coding Matters

 outcomes.

 SecDim also supports developer workflows.
-You

-and compare vulnerable and fixed states.
+tests, and compare vulnerable and fixed

-Instead of guessing whether a patch is
+states.
+Instead of guessing whether a patch

-"secure enough," developers can verify that
+is "secure enough," developers can verify

-exploit conditions are blocked while
+that exploit conditions are blocked while

 functional requirements still pass.
 This